Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/_posts/2016-7-3-SwiftProtocols.md

 Lets get started with some fictitous example code.

-This is how we can decalre and conform to a simple protocol in Swift.
+This is how we can declare and conform to a simple protocol in Swift.

 ```swift
 protocol VoiceAssistant {